 Bessel van der Kolk, MD

 Bessel van der Kolk, MD, is a clinician, researcher, and teacher best known for his work with posttraumatic stress.
-Active in the field of mental health since the 1970s, he currently serves as medical director at the Trauma Center in Boston.
+Active in the field of mental health since the 1970s, he currently serves as Co-Director, Complex Trauma Treatment Network, National Child Traumatic Stress Network.

 Van der Kolk was born in The Hague in 1943, during a time of strife as German forces occupied the Netherlands.
 Exposed to trauma from an early age, he grew up in the great Dutch famine, surrounded by Holocaust survivors.
 His own father had been imprisoned in a Nazi work camp.
 Van der Kolk describes his mother as cold and unhappy and has also disclosed experiencing abuse at the hands of his father, who was prone to rage.
 He began traveling as a teenager, at one point considering becoming a monk after staying in a French monastery.